 “A chemical peel uses a chemical solution comprised of acids—such as AHAs (alpha hydroxy acid), BHAs (beta hydroxy acid), and TCA (trichloroacetic acid)—to improve the texture and tone of your skin by removing the damaged outer layers,” says Anita Sun, a medical aesthetician.
 She adds, “Chemical peels can help turn over dead skin cells and reveal smoother, ‘new’ skin to help diminish the appearance of aging, minimize imperfections such as acne scars, uneven skin tone, blemishes, pigmentation, and reverse dull looking skin and sun damage.”

 Sun explains that there are varying levels of intensity for peels.
 Essentially, though, the lower the pH, the higher the acidity and the stronger and deeper the peel.
-While you can purchase mild peels for at-home use—such as Neogen’s Bio-Peel Gauze Peeling Wine or My Skin Mentor Dr. G’s Crystal Deep Peeling—professionals are able to use stronger peels that penetrate more layers of skin.
+While you can purchase mild peels for at-home use—such as Neogen’s Bio-Peel Gauze Peeling Wine or Saturday Skin’s Rub-A-Dub Refining Peel Gel —professionals are able to use stronger peels that penetrate more layers of skin.

 When choosing a chemical peel, it’s best to consider your specific skin concern, notes celebrity esthetician Ildi Pekar.